 - What kind of future would mean we would be unstoppable?

 Again, group similar ideas together and give everyone a voice.
-Sticky notes works well for quieter members of the team who struggle to be vocal.

 - Benefit to the customers – we’re in business to add value to customers.
 Without customers we won’t have a business.
 Everything we do should, in some way, have benefit to the business and be aligned to our business goals.

 - Business benefit – when we think about what it takes to run a business, or commercial awareness as I call it, we must understand that costs, profit, loss etc are all very real.
 As such, we should benefit the customer but not at the detriment of the business.
-There are plenty of good ideas that would cost too much, or create problems elsewhere.
+There are plenty of good ideas that would cost too much money, or create problems elsewhere.
 We have a duty to use the company money wisely – as such, have this in your mind here.

 - Team Benefit – our purpose is always for our customers, but we must also build a company that enriches the lives of all who work in it.
 We must retain our good staff and treat people like people – as such, we should not have business and customer value that will break our team.